Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Simulations

-In this section, we report simulation results of an information gathering mission.
-As a prototypical example, we consider the collection of wind data using a team of 10 aerial robots.
-The robots perform a 1 hour mission, and we aim to maximize the clarity of the wind field over the domain by the end of the mission.
-Our evaluation metric is both the accuracy of the reconstruction, as well as the average clarity deficit, i.e., the average of $\max{(0, \overline{q}(p) - q(t, p))}$ over the mission domain.
+In this section, we report the simulation results of an information-gathering mission.
+As a prototypical example, we consider the collection of wind data using a team of ten aerial robots.
+The robots perform a two-hour mission, and we aim to maximize the clarity of the wind field over the domain by the end of the mission.
+Our evaluation metric is both the accuracy of the reconstruction, as well as the average clarity over the mission domain.

-The mission domain is a $12.7 \times 6.3$~km$^2$ region of southeastern Austria, located near 46.93$^\circ$~N, 15.90$^\circ$~E, chosen because of a high quality ground-truth data set available through WegenerNet~\cite{schlager2017generation}.
-The dataset provides wind speeds over the domain at a resolution of 100~m and 30~minutes.
+The mission domain is a $12.7 \times 6.3$~km$^2$ region of southeastern Austria, located near 46.93$^\circ$~N, 15.90$^\circ$~E, chosen because of a high-quality ground-truth data set available from WegenerNet~\cite{schlager2017generation}.
+The dataset provides wind speeds over the domain at a resolution of 100~m and 30 minutes.
 The mission domain is particularly challenging due to its high weather and climate variability~\cite{schlager2017generation}.
-Over the domain considered, the maximum wind speed is less than 13~m/s.
+Over the domain considered, the maximum wind speed is 13~m/s.

-Each robot is capable of measuring the local wind speed and direction, at a sampling period of 5~seconds.
-Each measurement is perturbed by noise with $\sigma_{meas} = \sqrt{R_k} = 0.5$~m/s.
-The robots are assumed to have a top speed of 30~m/s, modeled as single integrators.
-To construct the wind field estimate from all the measurements, we use the \ac{NGPKF} algorithm, using a grid with spatial resolution of $200$~m.
+Each robot is capable of measuring the local x- and y-wind speed every 5~seconds.
+Each measurement is perturbed by noise with $\sigma_{m} = 0.5$~m/s.
+The robots are modeled as single-integrators with a maximum speed of 15~m/s.
+We use the \ac{KF} model with a spatial grid resolution of 320 and 160~m in the x- and y-directions to model the state of the environment.

 The spatial and temporal hyperparameters were estimated using techniques from geostatistics~\cite{wackernagel2003multivariate, christianson2023traditional}.
 In particular, we constructed a variogram of the dataset and used a least-squares fit to both the Matern-1/2 and the Squared Exponential kernels.
-The results of the fit are depicted in~\Cref{fig:windData}b, where the Matern kernel fits the data better.
-The resulting kernel is of the form $k(x, x') = \sigma^2 \exp{ \left(- \norm{x - x'} / L \right)}$, where $\sigma = 3.49$~m/s, $L = 0.944$~km.
-Fitting the kernel using the variogram was computationally much faster and more accurate than the nonlinear minimization of the log-likelihood method of~\cite{williams2006gaussian}, and the details of the procedure are listed in the appendix.
-The temporal length scale was estimated independently at each grid position, by computing $\sigma_t^2(p) = \text{var}\left [ \frac{ f(t_2, p) - f(t_1, p) }{ t_2 - t_1 } \right] $ from the WegenerNet data.
+The Matern-1/2 kernel fits the data better and is depicted in~\Cref{fig:windData}b.
+The resulting kernel is of the form $k(t, p, t', p') = \sigma^2 \exp{(-\abs{t-t'} / l_t)}\exp{(- \norm{x - x'} / l_s)}$, where $\sigma = 2.11$~m/s, $l_t = 183$~min, $l_s = 1.61$~km.
+Fitting the kernel using the variogram was computationally much faster and more reliable than the nonlinear minimization of the log-likelihood method of~\cite{williams2006gaussian}.
+See~\cite[Appendix]{agrawal2024multi} for additional details.